 Practical Tips

-• Luggage — standard bags are permitted.
+- Standard bags are fine.
 Overhead racks and end-of-carriage storage are available throughout the train.

-• The observation carriage fills up at the best viewpoints.
-Get positioned there before the gorge begins rather than trying to push through once you are in it.
+- The observation carriage fills up at the best viewpoints.
+Get positioned before the gorge begins rather than trying to push through once you’re in it.

-• Bikes can be transported as checked luggage with advance notice.
-Dogs are not permitted on board.
+- Bikes can be transported as checked luggage with advance notice.
+No dogs on board.

-• Duration planning — 4.5 hours is a good stretch.
-Bring a book or downloaded content for the quieter Canterbury Plains sections, and save your full attention for the gorge and alpine crossing.
+- Nearly 5 hours is a long stretch.
+Bring something to read for the quieter Canterbury Plains sections and save your attention for the gorge and the alpine crossing.

 TranzAlpine Train FAQs